-How to implement Holistically?
+How to implement a holistic campaign:

 To make a campaign look seamless on the outside, effortlessly engaging with multiple consumers or audiences at different entry points (customer-touchpoints), it is essential to design and plan with the companys' processes and systems in mind, streamlining the build and delivery for the 'brands' people (employees, suppliers, audience and external advocates), and cross-departmental communications.